gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ## Learning Objectives

-By the end of this lesson you should be able to:
+By the end of this lesson, you should be able to:

 * Understand the DoD workflow complexity supporting DevSecOps
 * Recognize the differences in responsibilities for Software Acquisition Professionals versus Software Practitioners

 ### !callout-info
 ## Note:
 From this lesson on, we will use ‘DevSecOps’ instead of ‘DevOps’.
 The terminology commonly used in the private sector is DevOps, but while working within the DoD you will more commonly hear the term DevSecOps.
-The emphasis on 'Sec' (for Security) is due largely to the importance of security in many DoD capabilities, but it also serves as a reminder that 'DevSecOps' is more than three functions.
+The emphasis on 'Sec' (for Security) is due largely to the importance of security in many DoD capabilities. <br><br>

+**Don’t Forget!** ‘DevSecOps’ is _more than_ three functions.
 In fact, it encompasses many roles, and highlights the value of a multi-functional team.

 ### !end-callout